SCHValaris/ADA_Homeworks/index.md

 Before going into the depth of the analysis, let's vizualise the number of reviews given to each product:

 {% include BokehGraph_Review_per_Product.html %}
-<center><em>Figure 1 : Number of products with respect to the number of reviews for multiple categories given in log-scale for both axis</em></center>
+<center><em>Number of products with respect to the number of reviews for multiple categories given in log-scale for both axis</em></center>

 We can observe that the distribution nearly follows a power law.
 The strong majority of products (showed by the blue line) have a low number of reviews.
 To perform our analysis we decided to take only the reviewers and products that have at least 5 reviews: the [5-core dataset](https://en.wikipedia.org/wiki/Degeneracy_(graph_theory)#k-Cores).
 We also chose to focus our analysis on the _Electronics_ category as it offers a lot of product diversity and is less prone to subjectivity than other categories like _Books or Video Games_.